bansallab/vaccinetracking/vacc_data/README.md

 ## Updates
 - The data was updated on January 28th, 2022 with county-level booster vaccination data.
 This dataset is constructucted from CDC + state-level data as described below
 - As of January 28th, 2022, the data source for WV, NM, VT, and TN  data was changed to the the CDC, and the data source for CA was changed to the CA Dept of Health
+- As of the week of April 4th, 2022, all state data is sourced from CDC except CA, CO, VA, MA, and HI (as described below).

 ## Citation:
 If you use this data, please cite this repository and the following article: